Physics-Informed Inductive Biases for Voltage Prediction in Distribution Grids: Complete Benchmarking Results

 \section{Complete Benchmarking Results}

-We present the full benchmarking results in Table \ref{tab:raw_model_performance}, which provides the raw performance metrics for all models across all testing grids, using RMSE, MAPE and training time as evaluation criteria.
+We present the full benchmarking results in Table \ref{tab:raw_model_performance}, which provides the raw performance metrics for all inductive bias models across all testing grids, using RMSE, training time, inference time, and model capacity as evaluation criteria.